SaiManishGopu/Verification-of-Muilticore-MESI-based-Cache-design/README.md

 12. No write buffers.

-_Note_: The design contains several bug.
+_Note_: The design contains several bugs.
 More details of the bugs can be found in the Bug Report.pdf in the sim directory.